 Friends, we’ve come a long way.
 You’re pretty much already an investing genius so far if you have read this series (if not, start here).
 There is something else to consider, though: asset allocation.
 We talked previously about how mutual funds help you hedge your bets against any single company or government failing.
 The stock and bond markets have highs and lows as a whole, however.
-The stock market averages a return of 8% a year, but that can mean it could earn 16% one year and be at -8% the following year.
+The stock market averages a return of 8% a year.
+That means it could earn 16% one year and be at -8% the following year, though.
 There’s still risk involved.
-Asset allocation helps us hedge our bets against losing too much money at an inopportune time.
-We don’t want to have all of our money invested in the stock market at age 65, and it take a dive the year we want to retire.
+Our asset allocation helps us hedge our bets against losing too much money at a bad time.
+We don’t want to have all of our money invested in the stock market at age 65, and watch it take a dive the year we want to retire.
 While, based on historical precedent, we’ll eventually get that money back, it might take 10-15 years.
 We literally can’t afford to wait that long at 65.

 That’s why we need investments spread across a few different types.
 If one big category declines (the US stock market, for instance), you don’t lose all of your money.
 One very simple way to get a fully-diversified portfolio is to use three types of index funds.
 Those three are:

 - A total domestic (US) stock market index fund